 An eerie silence replaces suddenly the noise and Taïga holds her breath.
 She can hear the stairs creaking, but keeps her eyes glued to the page, starting on the same sentence for the umpteenth time, her heart beating fast.

 Granny stops on the stairs and takes in the peaceful scene.
 She clears her throat, ‘Taiga, put on your pajamas and come upstairs!’
 A little contrite she adds, ‘Please.’

 Dutifully Taïga follows Granny upstairs, where she changes into her nightgown and struggles to disentangle her hair.
-Granny walks around the bathroom, picking up her discarded clothes and putting them in the hamper, mumbling to herself.
+Granny walks around the bathroom, picking up her discarded clothes and putting them in the hamper, mumbling to herself about the bath toys Mrs. Brown has dug up from some forgotten box in the attic.
 Taïga surveys her out of the corner of her eye.

 ‘You should braid it.’
 Granny points out.

 ‘I don’t know how.
 Mom used to brush my hair and braid it…’

 Granny fiddles with Taïga’s long socks, folding and unfolding, finally throwing them into the hamper.

 ‘Here.
 Let me help you.
 Or we’ll never get you to bed.’

 She takes the brush from Taïga’s hands and starts brushing the young girl’s hair with long smooth strokes.
 Taïga winces.